 I did enjoy the excerpts of Geraldine’s book on fairytales that she is writing.
 Her excuse for staying in town is because she is writing a book, and her field of study is fairytales.
 This added to the atmosphere of the story, and gave it a little bit of an eerie feel.

 The story about the sisters is intriguing.
 They have difficult pasts and uncertain futures.
-This was more of a slow burn story, but things do pick up toward the end of the book.
+The Other Sister was more of a slow burn story, but things do pick up toward the end of the book.
 Dark, convoluted, and treacherous.